Nursing Homes Run Short Of COVID-19 Protective Gear As Federal Response Falters

 In written comments, FEMA defended the quality of the poncho gowns but said that because of complaints, the contractor was creating a "short instructional video about proper use of the gowns" to share with homes.
 FEMA officials said that, as of June 4, the agency had shipped packages to 11,287 nursing homes, starting at "the soonest possible date in the COVID-19 global supply chain climate."

-Yet 67 of the Good Samaritan Society's 147 nursing homes have not received a FEMA shipment, including homes that are fighting the biggest outbreaks in Sioux Falls, S.D.; Greeley, Colo.; and Omaha, Neb., according to Nate Schema, the Evangelical Lutheran society's vice president of operations.
+Yet 67 of the Good Samaritan Society's 147 nursing homes have not received a FEMA shipment, including homes that are fighting the biggest outbreaks in Sioux Falls, S.D.; Greeley, Colo.; and Omaha, Neb., according to Nate Schema, the Good Samaritan Society's vice president of operations.
 "We have not received a shipment in our six or seven hot spots," he said.

 The supplies that did arrive tended to be in one size only, he said, and "the quality wasn't quite up to the same level we've been receiving" through the society's affiliation with Sanford Health, a large hospital and physician system.